Skip to main content

 Manual Flux versus Intelligent Flux

-Standard Flux asks you to manage the battery strategy yourself.
+Standard Flux asks you to manage the battery strategy yourself and is the live manual route to check.
 You normally need to decide when to charge from the grid, how much reserve to keep and whether to export in the evening or save energy for your own home.

-Intelligent Octopus Flux is the more automated route, but only for compatible battery systems and eligible homes.
-It may suit people who want Octopus to optimise charging and exporting, while standard Flux has historically suited people who are comfortable tuning their own setup.
+Intelligent Octopus Flux is the more automated route, but only for compatible battery systems and eligible homes when Octopus is accepting it.
+It may suit people who want Octopus to optimise charging and exporting, while standard Flux suits people who are comfortable tuning their own setup.

 The live Intelligent Flux eligibility flow currently asks for solar panels and a supported battery brand before it treats the home as eligible.
-That makes the battery check more than a formality.
+Octopus source pages do not always surface the same battery-brand list in the same way, so the practical check is the live selector and the exact model in front of you.
 Confirm the brand, app access, installer support and any warranty or control conditions before letting another company schedule battery charging and exporting.

 For billing evidence, keep Octopus smart-meter data separate from inverter, battery or solar-app screenshots.
 Those apps can help you understand what happened, but Octopus's smart-tariff terms say billing depends on compatible smart-meter and half-hourly reading data, not third-party app data.